The resolution of the Yang-Mills Plateau problem in super-critical dimensions: Introduction

 represent the degrees of topological singularities situated at the points $a_1\ldots, a_k$.
 For a general element $[A]\in\mathcal A_{G}(\mathbb B^5)$ one can then ask ``how many'' such topological singularities exist.\\ Following the procedure of \cite{KR}, \cite{Kessel} (in which our approximation theorem is stated as a conjecture) one obtains using the new result of Theorem \ref{naturality} the following: \begin{theorem}[see \cite{Kessel},\cite{KR}] If $F$ is a curvature form of a connection $A$ with $[A]\in \mathcal A_{G}(\mathbb B^5)$ then there exists a rectifiable integral $1$-current $I$ such that

-where $C$ is a universal constant. \end{theorem} Following the seminal works of Brezis, Coron and Lieb \cite{BCL} and of Giaquinta, Modica and Sou\v{c}ek \cite{GMS}, we can define the relaxed energy for connection classes $[A]\in\mathcal A_{G}(\mathbb B^5)$ in terms of their curvature form $F$ as a supremum is taken over $1$-Lipschitz functions $\xi$ over $\mathbb B^5$:
+where $C$ is a universal constant. \end{theorem} Following the seminal works of Brezis, Coron and Lieb \cite{BCL} and of Giaquinta, Modica and Sou\v{c}ek \cite{GMS}, we can define the relaxed energy for connection classes $[A]\in\mathcal A_{G}(\mathbb B^5)$ in terms of their curvature form $F$ as a supremum taken over $1$-Lipschitz functions $\xi$ over $\mathbb B^5$:

-In \cite{isobe0} it was proven that the minimization of $\mathcal{YM}_{rel}$ over $\mathcal R^{\infty,\phi}(\mathbb B^5)$ presents a gap phenomenon analogous to the celebrated one in the theory of harmonic maps \cite{BBC}, \cite{BB}.
+In \cite{isobe0} it was proven that the minimization of $\mathcal{YM}_{rel}$ over $\mathcal R^\infty_\phi(\mathbb B^5)$ presents a gap phenomenon analogous to the celebrated theory of harmonic maps \cite{BBC}, \cite{BB}.
 We expect the relaxed energy to be lower-semicontinuous in $\mathcal A_{G}(\mathbb B^5)$, in particular it is natural to ask :

 Using the relaxed energy